How to Calculate the Value of Email Marketing

 But before you begin to measure your success, you’ll need to make sure that the content in your emails is tailored to these goals.

-For example, if you want to drive sales with your emails, you’ll need to include information about new products with links to product pages.
+For example, if you want to drive sales with your emails and email blast, you’ll need to include information about new products with links to product pages.
 You can also include coupon codes for both online and in-store purchases to help you more effectively measure your email strategy’s impact on in-person sales.